scds/text-analysis-3/tmv.md

 There is much to explore!
 We encourage you to take a few minutes to try out some of the text analysis tools within Voyant.
 In particular, you may want to perform a bit of initial data analysis to identify any errors that may affect our results.

+### Initial data analysis

 The Summary tool in the bottom left corner gives us an overview of the text data in each document.
 If we scroll down in the tool, we will come across information about words, or tokens, in the corpus.
-The Summmary tool highlights the most used words in the corpus - canada, government, canadians, new and support - as well as the most distinctive words within each document.
+It highlights the most used words in the corpus - canada, government, canadians, new and support - as well as the most distinctive words within each document.

 ![](assets/img/voyant-summary.png)